 There is a big free car park, which is available to all visitors and only a short walk from the main Festival site.
 There is a drop off point for people with disabilities.
 There are a limited number of car parking spaces for drivers with disabilities but if the driver is able-bodied please use the drop off point and move your vehicle to the main Festival car park.
 Directions

 For Weekend and Day ticket holders, All About Children offers a jam-packed programmed of activities and events for the younger members of your family.
 For Festival Green visitors there is a great programme of family entertainment every day including dance displays, processions, street entertainment, face painting, comedy, puppet shows and lots more.
 The Festival Green is a very safe family space for children.
-What's on on the Festival Green.

 If you would like to go to concerts, ceilidhs, dances & workshops then you could buy a Day ticket, which covers all events on a specified day (space permitting).
 See ticket information and prices